| Yet again folks,

 allowed to heat briefly to red emissivity, then allowed to

+cool in air.
 Most probably, red heat also causes the cast iron to harden

 further.
 I do not have such an oven, so I bought an electric